-Another great way to reduce inflammation in the body is to take a daily supplement likeSmarter Curcumin.
+Another great way to promote normal inflammation in the body is to take a daily supplement likeSmarter Curcumin.
 Curcumin is the concentrated active ingredient inside turmeric.
-It’s only about 2-3% of the turmeric root, but it’s a whopping 250 times more potent an inflammation-fighter than turmeric itself.
-A large part of the inflammation-fighting effect of curcumin comes from is its ability to inhibit key enzymes in the body known to promote inflammation.
-So, when coupled with eating lots of anti-inflammatory foods, taking Smarter Curcumin will up your chances of improving your adrenal health.
+It’s only about 2-3% of the turmeric root, but it’s more potent than turmeric itself.
+So, when coupled with eating lots of anti-inflammatory foods, taking Smarter Curcumin will help support your chances of improving your adrenal health.

 One primary function of the adrenals is to regulate the body’s inflammatory response and to regulate stress levels.
 A great way to ensure the adrenal glands are doing their job is to keep yourstress levels at a minimum.

 We know for some of you that might be difficult.
 But even with the mosthigh-stress jobs and lifestyles, there are tools you can use to minimize your stress response within the body.

 - Get creative — take up painting, writing, or learn to play a musical instrument

 These are all wonderful ways to suppress the stress that can build up and tax our adrenal function.